ashhamp/bill_tracker_react_practice/README.md

 ###### Breakable Toy For Launch Academy Spring 2016

 Defogger is a bill tracking site.
-Enjoy the convenience of having all your bills and information in one place and have it keep track of due dates and payments.
+Enjoy the convenience of having all your bills and information in one place and track duedates and payments.

 #### Use
 https://defogger.herokuapp.com/